Retirement Depot Calculator

 Basic Subsidy (Grundzulage), Child Subsidy (Kinderzulage) & Career Starter Bonus (Berufseinsteiger-Bonus)

-The basic subsidy (Grundzulage) is 30% on the first 1,200 euros of annual contributions (max.
-360 euros) plus 20% on the next 600 euros (max.
-120 euros) — up to 480 euros annually in total.
+The basic subsidy (Grundzulage) is 50% on the first 360 euros of annual contributions plus 25% on the next 1,440 euros (361–1,800 euros) — up to 540 euros annually.

-The child subsidy (Kinderzulage) is 25% of contributions (maximum 300 euros per child per year).
-With two children and sufficiently high contributions, that is up to 600 euros extra per year.
+The child subsidy (Kinderzulage) is €1 per €1 of own contribution (maximum 300 euros per child per year).
+Full subsidy from €25/month.
+With two children, that is up to 600 euros extra per year.

 How the Retirement Depot Calculator Works

-This free Retirement Depot Calculator compares your personal AVD scenario directly with an ETF savings plan.
+This free Retirement Depot Calculator compares your personal Retirement Depot scenario directly with an ETF savings plan.
 Enter your age, monthly contribution, and tax rate – the calculator instantly determines the final capital, government subsidies, tax savings, and real purchasing power after inflation.
 All calculations run directly in your browser; no data is stored.
 Planning your overall budget?
 Our Budget Calculator or the Savings Calculator for general savings goals can also help.

 Altersvorsorgedepot vs. ETF Savings Plan: Which Wins?

-With a medium income (32% tax rate) and children, the AVD is almost always advantageous due to the combined subsidies.
+With a medium income (32% tax rate) and children, the Retirement Depot is almost always advantageous due to the combined subsidies.
 With very low-cost ETFs (TER below 0.2%) without children and a low tax rate, the classic portfolio can match or outperform it.
 Our calculator shows you both side by side.

 Frequently Asked Questions

-The Altersvorsorgedepot (AVD) is a new government-subsidized investment product launching in Germany on January 1, 2027.
-It allows you to invest in equity ETFs while receiving government subsidies: 30% basic subsidy (Grundzulage) on the first €1,200 of annual contributions, 20% on the next €600, plus a 25% child subsidy (Kinderzulage, max €300/child/year).
-There is also a career starter bonus (Berufseinsteiger-Bonus) of €200 for those under 25 during their first three years.
+The Altersvorsorgedepot is a new government-subsidized investment product launching in Germany on January 1, 2027.
+It allows you to invest in equity ETFs while receiving government subsidies: 50% basic subsidy (Grundzulage) on the first €360 of annual contributions, 25% on the next €1,440 (max €540/year), plus a 25% child subsidy (Kinderzulage, max €300/child/year).
+There is also a one-time career starter bonus (Berufseinsteiger-Bonus) of €200 for those under 25.
 Withdrawals in retirement are taxed at your personal income tax rate.
 Sometimes called the "Klingbeil Depot" after SPD chairman Lars Klingbeil, one of the key political drivers of the reform.

-The basic subsidy (Grundzulage) is 30% on the first €1,200 of annual contributions (max €360) and 20% on the next €600 (max €120).
-The maximum Grundzulage is therefore €480 per year.
+The basic subsidy (Grundzulage) is 50% on the first €360 of annual contributions and 25% on the next €1,440 (€361–€1,800).
+The maximum Grundzulage is €540 per year.
 If you contribute less than €1,800 annually, you receive proportionally less.
-In addition, there is the child subsidy (Kinderzulage) of 25% of contributions (max €300/child/year) and the career starter bonus.
+In addition, there is the child subsidy (Kinderzulage): €1 per €1 of own contribution (max €300/child/year, full subsidy from €25/month) and the one-time career starter bonus.

-With the Altersvorsorgedepot, the tax office (Finanzamt) automatically checks whether a tax saving through the special expense deduction (Sonderausgabenabzug, up to €6,840 annually) is more favorable than the direct subsidy.
+With the Altersvorsorgedepot, the tax office (Finanzamt) automatically checks whether a tax saving through the special expense deduction (Sonderausgabenabzug) is more favorable than the direct subsidy.
 If the tax saving exceeds the subsidy, the difference is paid out additionally.
 This tax bonus is particularly relevant for high earners with tax rates from 32%.
-Example: At €200/month and a 42% tax rate, the tax saving is approx. €1,008/year, the Grundzulage approx. €360 — the bonus would be approx. €648.
+Example: At €200/month and a 42% tax rate, the tax saving is approx. €983/year, the Grundzulage €540 — the bonus would be approx. €443.

 For equity ETFs, 30% of gains are tax-exempt (Teilfreistellung).
 This means that effectively only 70% of annual gains are subject to the flat-rate capital gains tax (Abgeltungsteuer) of 26.375%.
 Additionally, there is the saver's allowance (Sparerpauschbetrag) of €1,000 per person per year, which is tax-free.
 Our calculator computes ETF tax using this formula: taxable gain = max(0, annual gain × 0.70 − €1,000).
 The 26.375% tax is then applied to this amount.

 Yes, the Altersvorsorgedepot and a classic ETF portfolio are not mutually exclusive.
-Many financial experts recommend a combination: the AVD for the subsidized portion (up to €1,800 annually for the full Grundzulage) and a low-cost ETF portfolio for additional contributions.
+Many financial experts recommend a combination: the Retirement Depot for the subsidized portion (up to €1,800 annually for the full Grundzulage) and a low-cost ETF portfolio for additional contributions.
 This way you benefit from the government subsidies while maintaining the flexibility and low costs of an ETF portfolio.

 If you dissolve the Altersvorsorgedepot before retirement, you must repay all received subsidies (Grundzulage, Kinderzulage, career starter bonus).
-The minimum age for a subsidy-safe withdrawal is 62.
+The minimum age for a subsidy-safe withdrawal is 65.
 An important exception applies for home ownership: withdrawals for the purchase, construction, or age-appropriate renovation of a self-occupied property are exempt from subsidy repayment.
 A classic ETF portfolio, by contrast, can be liquidated at any time without penalty (only regular capital gains tax on profits).

 The Altersvorsorgedepot offers three payout options: (1) Withdrawal plan (Auszahlplan): The accumulated capital is paid out as a monthly installment – scheduled until age 85.
 (2) Life annuity (Leibrente): The capital is converted into a lifelong monthly pension (annuity factors depend on the provider).
 (3) 30% lump sum + withdrawal plan: Up to 30% of the capital can be withdrawn as a lump sum at the start of retirement, with the rest going into the withdrawal plan.
 The payout period begins at the earliest at age 65.

-Subsidies are only granted on annual contributions up to €1,800 (€150/month).
-The tax-deductible special expense amount (Günstigerprüfung) applies up to €6,840 annually (€570/month) – which is also the contribution limit per contract.
-If you want to save more, you can open two AVD contracts and contribute up to €13,680 annually (€1,140/month).
-Important: Grundzulage and Kinderzulage are per-person limits and do not double with two contracts.
-The tax bonus, however, can be larger with two contracts.
+Subsidies and tax-deductible special expenses are only granted on annual contributions up to €1,800 (€150/month).
+The contribution limit per contract is €6,840 annually (€570/month).
+Contributions between €1,800 and €6,840 receive no subsidies and no tax deduction, but benefit from tax deferral in the depot (no Vorabpauschale).
+If you want to save more, you can open two depot contracts and contribute up to €13,680 annually (€1,140/month).
+Important: Subsidies, Kinderzulage and tax deduction are per-person limits and do not double with two contracts.
 For most savers contributing less than €570/month, a single contract is sufficient.

 Three main differences: (1) Subsidies – The Retirement Depot receives Grundzulage, Kinderzulage, and potentially a tax saving via Günstigerprüfung.
 A standalone ETF savings plan receives no subsidies.
 (2) Taxation – ETF savings plan: 30% partial exemption (Teilfreistellung) + saver's allowance (Sparerpauschbetrag) during the accumulation phase.
 Retirement Depot: tax-free during accumulation, but withdrawals are taxed at the retirement income tax rate.
 (3) Flexibility – An ETF savings plan can be cancelled at any time.
 With the Retirement Depot, all subsidies must be repaid upon early withdrawal.
 Our calculator automatically shows which option performs better in your scenario.

-The Altersvorsorgedepot is especially worthwhile for: (1) Families with children (Kinderzulage up to €300/child/year), (2) Career starters under 25 (bonus of €200/year for 3 subsidy years), (3) People with medium to high tax rates (≥ 32%), where the Günstigerprüfung applies and the tax saving exceeds the subsidy.
-The AVD is less attractive with a very low tax rate (< 25%) and no children – in that case, a low-cost ETF savings plan often wins.
+The Altersvorsorgedepot is especially worthwhile for: (1) Families with children (Kinderzulage up to €300/child/year), (2) Career starters under 25 (one-time bonus of €200), (3) People with medium to high tax rates (≥ 32%), where the Günstigerprüfung applies and the tax saving exceeds the subsidy.
+The Retirement Depot is less attractive with a very low tax rate (< 25%) and no children – in that case, a low-cost ETF savings plan often wins.
 Our free calculator shows your personal result in seconds.

 The Altersvorsorgedepot is expected to be exempt from asset assessments for basic social security (Bürgergeld), similar to Riester contracts.
 The legislator has consistently provided seizure protection and exemption from social benefit calculations for comparable subsidized retirement savings products.
-The exact regulations have not yet been passed – details will be defined by the AVD implementation laws (expected 2026).
+The exact regulations have not yet been passed – details will be defined by the Retirement Depot implementation laws (expected 2026).

-As of 2026, no providers have announced specific AVD products, as the law does not take effect until January 1, 2027.
+As of 2026, no providers have announced specific Retirement Depot products, as the law does not take effect until January 1, 2027.
 Expected providers include direct banks (e.g., ING, DKB, Consorsbank), online brokers (Trade Republic, Scalable Capital), as well as traditional banks and insurance companies.
 Key comparison factors: TER costs of available ETFs, potential depot fees, and ETF selection.
 Our calculator helps you evaluate the impact of different cost structures on your final capital.

 The Altersvorsorgedepot and company pension plans (betriebliche Altersvorsorge, bAV) are two different pillars and are not mutually exclusive.
-The AVD is private subsidized retirement savings (3rd pillar), while the bAV runs through the employer (2nd pillar).
+The Retirement Depot is private subsidized retirement savings (3rd pillar), while the bAV runs through the employer (2nd pillar).
 You can use both in parallel.
 The bAV additionally offers a statutory employer contribution of at least 15% and social insurance exemption for salary conversion (Entgeltumwandlung).
 The optimal combination depends on your employer's specific terms.

-The Altersvorsorgedepot (AVD) is the successor to the Riester pension (Riester-Rente) and brings three key improvements: (1) Instead of expensive insurance products with a contribution guarantee, you can invest in low-cost ETFs – the contribution guarantee is dropped.
-(2) Subsidies are higher: Grundzulage up to €480 instead of €175 with Riester.
+The Altersvorsorgedepot is the successor to the Riester pension (Riester-Rente) and brings three key improvements: (1) Instead of expensive insurance products with a contribution guarantee, you can invest in low-cost ETFs – the contribution guarantee is dropped.
+(2) Subsidies are higher: Grundzulage up to €540 instead of €175 with Riester.
 (3) A flexible withdrawal plan replaces the mandatory annuitization.
-Existing Riester contracts can presumably be transferred to an AVD.
+Existing Riester contracts can presumably be transferred to a Retirement Depot.
 Whether the switch is worthwhile depends on the existing costs and terms of your Riester contract.

 That depends on your monthly contribution, the investment period, and the return.
-Example: If you start at age 30, contribute €150 monthly, and achieve a 7% return, you accumulate roughly €250,000 in gross capital by age 67 – of which approx. €17,000 are government subsidies.
-After retirement tax (20%), approx. €200,000 remain net.
-As a monthly payout over 20 years, that is about €830.
+Example: If you start at age 30, contribute €150 monthly, and achieve a 7% return, you accumulate roughly €250,000 in gross capital by age 67 – of which approx. €20,000 are government subsidies.
+After retirement tax (10%), approx. €225,000 remain net.
+As a monthly payout over 20 years, that is about €930.
 Use our calculator above to compute your personal result.

 The general rule is: the earlier, the better – thanks to compound interest.
-The AVD is especially attractive for those under 25 (career starter bonus of €200/year for 3 years).
+The Retirement Depot is especially attractive for those under 25 (one-time career starter bonus of €200).
 From age 50, the investment horizon is shorter, but the subsidies remain the same – it can still be worthwhile, especially with a high tax rate (Günstigerprüfung).
-From 55+, it gets tight: only 12 years until the minimum payout age (67).
-Our calculator shows you for any age whether the AVD outperforms a standalone ETF portfolio.
+From 55+, it gets tight: only 10 years until the minimum payout age (65).
+Our calculator shows you for any age whether the Retirement Depot outperforms a standalone ETF portfolio.

-Yes, the draft legislation provides for a transfer option: Existing Riester contracts should be transferable to an Altersvorsorgedepot without having to repay the previous subsidies.
+Yes, the legislation provides for a transfer option: Existing Riester contracts should be transferable to an Altersvorsorgedepot without having to repay the previous subsidies.
 The exact modalities (costs, timeframe, provider switching) are still being finalized.
 Whether a switch makes sense depends on the ongoing costs of your Riester contract, the remaining term, and the guaranteed benefits.
-Tip: Use our calculator to compare what a fresh start in the AVD would yield with your current data.
+Tip: Use our calculator to compare what a fresh start in the Retirement Depot would yield with your current data.

 With the Altersvorsorgedepot, a non-working spouse can also receive subsidies through spousal co-subsidization (Ehepartner-Mitförderung, analogous to Riester eligibility via § 79 sentence 2 EStG).
-Requirement: The working partner has their own AVD contract and pays the minimum own contribution.
-The indirectly eligible partner then also receives Grundzulage and Kinderzulage on their own AVD contract.
+Requirement: The working partner has their own depot contract and pays the minimum own contribution.
+The indirectly eligible partner then also receives Grundzulage and Kinderzulage on their own depot contract.
 For married couples and families, this means: Double subsidies with only one earned income.
 GoodShare as a couples' budget app helps you keep track of both savings rates together.

 Yes, eligibility is based on employment status in Germany (mandatory pension insurance contributions), not citizenship.
 EU citizens, permanent residents, and anyone employed under German social security can qualify.
 The key requirement is that you are subject to mandatory contributions to the German statutory pension insurance (gesetzliche Rentenversicherung).
 If you are employed in Germany with a standard employment contract, you are generally eligible regardless of nationality.

-Keep Your AVD Savings Rate on Track
+Keep Your Depot Savings Rate on Track

 GoodShare is the budget app for couples and families: Track your monthly retirement savings rate, share budget categories with your partner, and keep all savings goals in sight.